bubblegum-php/bubblegum/README.md

 __Using git__ `git clone https://github.com/bubblegum-php/bubblegum.git`

+## Docker

+Effortlessly build your project using pre-configured Docker files with a simple command:

+`docker compose up --build`

 ## Modules

 - [__CORE__](https://github.com/bubblegum-php/bubblegum-core) 🍬 The core module that connects all other modules and provides a pre-built routing system.